2011 Davis County windstorm

-A high wind storm which began early in the morning of 1 December 2011 reached wind speeds as high as 102 mph in Centerville, Utah, United States and surrounding cities.
+A high wind storm which began early in the morning of December 1, 2011, reached wind speeds as high as 102 mph in Centerville, Utah, United States and surrounding cities.
+Fruit Heights, a neighborhood just 15 mi from the Utah State Capitol, saw gusts of up to 146 mph during the event.
 Damage was reported throughout Davis County, and extending into Weber and Salt Lake counties, ranging from Ogden down to Salt Lake City.
 That morning Mayor Ron Russell of Centerville declared a local state of emergency.
 Due to the extensive damage, Davis County declared a state of emergency later that evening.
 The windstorm extended throughout the Western United States, with power outages and structural damage also reported in California and Nevada.